systers-purple/appideas/README.md

 3. A localized buy/sell/trade site/app
 Craigslist must be the ugliest, most successful website I know of.
 A smaller, prettier version of that - maybe with a pinterest look, I'm not sure.

+4. Check on/keep up with/emergency help with aging parents
+An app to help keep track of aging parents' details: their bank info, doctor info, close friends phone numbers, daily schedules, medicines, etc. Easy to use and not creepy-feeling.

+5. Menopause symptom tracker: what works?
+When will it be over?
+How uncomfortable is too uncomfortable?

+6. Find that factory: Something that tracks codes and brand names back to factories by scanning them in the store, to increase a shopper's ability to vote with their dollar about sustainably/ethically sourced goods.